saitaiky/notebook/docs/docs/aws/management/ssm.md

 - Access through AWS Console, AWS CLI, or Session Manager SDK
 - Does not need SSH access, bastion hosts, or SSH keys

-:::infoWhy use Session manager instead of SSH?
+:::info Why use Session manager instead of SSH?
 > TL;DR - Way more control and a lot more compliance around it Using SSH, you need to create inbound rules in security group for the users with specific IP addresses as a session to our instance, but using session manager, we don't need any inbound rules.